 Mimi believes everyone has a responsibility to care for the environment.
 She participates in clean-ups, recycling programs, community outreach, and other such activities.
 She enjoys spending time in natural settings.

 She went to school in a middle/upper class neighborhood of Prospect.
 Were you in high school locally between 2015 and 2019?
-Did you attend the Kennedy School of the Arts in 2019-2020?
-Did you meet her while she was a barista at Coffee People in 2022?
+Did you attend the post high-school Kennedy School of the Arts in 2019-2020?
+Did you meet her while she was a barista for a few months at Coffee People in 2022?
 Do you go to raves around town or hang out at flea markets?
 Do you attend environmental events around the area?
 Maybe you've met.
 Perhaps you were classmates.
 Do you know any of her NPC contacts?
 Want to establish a pre-existing relationship?

-Emilia lives in the industrial district of town in a loft that someone who had a better job than hers might have (resources: 3).
+Emilia lives in the industrial district of town in a loft that someone who had a six figure salary might have (resources: 4).
 Do you live nearby?
 Neighbor?

 Mimi enjoys having a good time.
 Drinking, dancing, meeting new people, maybe a few of the lighter recreational drugs ...
 Once she's there and in the zone?
 With the right company, anything could happen.